bjagger/cleaning-data-project/README.md

 "In reality, you need long-format data much more commonly than wide-format data."
 (http://seananderson.ca/2013/10/19/reshape.html)

-Please see the CodeBook for a description of how descriptive names replaced activity integers, and for a cross reference and description of variable namestween variable names.
+Please see the CodeBook for a description of how descriptive names replaced activity integers, and for a cross reference and description of variable names.

-run_analysis also describes what was done for each step of the project.

-## Summary of Output
+## tidy_df Structure
 run_analysis outputs a data frame called "tidy_df" str(tidy_df)
 'data.frame':      15480 obs. of  4 variables